 HR employee onboarding process should be integrated into the recruitment plan

-Onboarding and induction are designed to minimise this risk by improving the competency, productivity and satisfaction of workers.
+Employee onboarding and induction processes are designed to minimise this risk.
+Simply by improving the competency, productivity and satisfaction of workers.
 This process is an opportunity to sell your organisation to an employee.
 It is why HR employee onboarding process should be integrated into the recruitment plan.

 Employees without proper health and safety inductions tend to have a higher tendency for negligence to regulations.

 Moreover, these workers are also prone to injuries and fatalities.
 Simply, because of misinformation to properly deal with hazards in the workplace.
-Onboarding and induction processes ensure workers are fully informed about the organization and are aware of their responsibilities.
+Employee onboarding and induction processes ensure workers are fully informed about the organization and are aware of their responsibilities.